 The McBurney Disability Resource Center is the office for students with disabilities and classroom accommodations on the UW-Madison campus.
 As part of the student accommodation process, we work collaboratively with students and instructors to provide and support effective student accommodations.
-And as a part of the Division of Student Life, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.
+And as an office within Student Affairs, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.

-We serve over 2200 students annually, and we partner with students, instructors, staff, student organizations, and others throughout the campus and community.
+We work with over 5100 students annually, and we partner with students, instructors, staff, student organizations, and others throughout the campus and community.
 Whether you are a student or instructor, are new to campus or are already quite familiar, have a long history of accommodations or are just exploring disability-related accommodations for the first time, we invite you to learn more about the Center and to contact us with any questions you may have.

 Who We Serve

-We work with UW-Madison students with physical, learning, hearing, vision, psychological, health and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
-Many students have non-apparent disabilities such as depression, anxiety, autism spectrum disorders, learning disabilities, AD/HD and health impairments such as Crohn’s disease or fibromyalgia.
+We work primarily with UW-Madison students with physical, learning, hearing, vision, psychological, health and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
+Many students have non-apparent disabilities such as depression, anxiety, autism spectrum, learning disabilities, AD/HD and health conditions such as Crohn’s disease or fibromyalgia.

 Students who are also UW-Madison employees (e.g. student hourly, work study, teaching assistant) can request employee accommodations through the department in which they are employed.